Pravargav/Amadeus/English/sentences.md

--> Are you alright now?
+-> Are you alright/feeling better now?
 Has the fever cleared up?

 -> He is my senior by one day.